HelloWorld-1017/HelloWorld-1017.github.io/_posts/matlab/2023-01-10-ggsci-Colour-Palettes.md

 # The Simpsons (TV show)

-This palette is inspired by the colors used in the TV show The Simpsons:
+This palette is inspired by the colors used in the TV show *The Simpsons*:

 ```R
 library("ggsci")